menu

 One interesting thing about the economy is that relatively large numbers of people worked from their home: 12.51% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Because of many things, Wyoming is a great place for families with children to consider.
-First of all, many other families with children live here, making Wyoming a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Wyoming has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Wyoming is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Wyoming’s overall crime rate is lower than average for the country.

 The people who call Wyoming home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Wyoming residents report their race to be White, followed by Asian.
 Important ancestries of people in Wyoming include German, Norwegian, Irish, Swedish, and English.